H3Art-q/H3Art-q.github.io/content/publication/ICIC24_LIFT/index.md

 ---
-title: '(ICIC 24) LIFT: Discriminant Classification Approach of Malware Family on Time Consistent Open Set'
+title: 'LIFT: Discriminant Classification Approach of Malware Family on Time Consistent Open Set'

 # Authors
-# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here,
 # and it will be replaced with their full name and linked to their profile.
 authors:
     - Yuxia Sun